AdobeDocs/audience-manager.en/help/using/api/rest-api-main/aam-api-getting-started.md

 ## Versions {#section_473AE7014EE949E7AD868AB357452673}

-New versions of these [!UICONTROL API]s are released on a regular schedule.
-A new release increments the [!UICONTROL API] version number.
+New versions of these [!DNL API]s are released on a regular schedule.
+A new release increments the [!DNL API] version number.
 The version number is referenced in the request URL as `v<version number>` as shown in the following example:

 `https:// <host>/v1/...`